-- Name and address of your registered agent
+- Name, address, and type of registered agent

-- Signature of organizer and registered agent
+- Signature of agent consenting to the appointment

-Step Four) Create an Operating Agreement
+Step Four: Draft an Operating Agreement

 After you register an LLC in Washington, create a detailed outline that explains how you will run and manage your new business.
 Even though it doesn’t need to be filed with the state, put one together and keep it for your records.